Volunteer for Osprey Nation in 2017

-With hundreds of Ospreys soon to arrive back in Connecticut, we are making preparations for our 2017 Osprey Nation season.
+Hundreds of Ospreys have arrived back in Connecticut, and our 2017 Osprey Nation season is underway.
 We have:

 - activated our Osprey Cam

 - started a recruitment drive for new stewards

 - released our report on the 2016 season.